 Of course we all want to be a positive influence in the lives of our friends, family, coworkers, and community, but before we can encourage others we must first ensure that we are empowered.
 If we are not empowered then it will be impossible to provide empowerment.
 In other words, before we go around plucking specks from the eyes of others let’s make sure we’ve first removed the log from our own eyes.
 When we do we’ll be well poised to provide maximum value to others through relevant tools and strategies that offer direction and guidance through the seas of life!

-Jonas Cain is an author, magician, and CEO of Hashtag Positivity Positivity Magic where he serves as Executive Director and Facilitator of Fascination.
-Positivity Magic helps motivated professionals communicate more effectively through team building workshops and behavioral coaching, and helps emerging adults manage change to overcome risks for anxiety, depression, and suicide.
+Jonas Cain is an author, magician, and CEO of Hashtag Positivity where he serves as the Purveyor of Positivity and Chief Facilitator of Fascination.
+Hashtag Positivity helps motivated professionals communicate more effectively through team building workshops and behavioral coaching, and helps emerging adults manage change to overcome risks for anxiety, depression, and suicide.

 Transformational products and services include books and online courses for independent study, encouraging one-on-one coaching sessions, empowering team development workshops, and engaging keynote presentations.